Rurouni Kenshin: The Beginning: Production

 This fifth entry was produced at the same period of time as the fourth entry.
 The film started shooting on November 4, 2018, and finished on June 28, 2019.
 Large-scale shooting for more than 7 months was carried out at 43 locations nationwide, including Kyoto, Nara, Shiga, Mie, Hyogo, Kumamoto, Hiroshima, Tochigi, Saitama, Shizuoka, Osaka, and Nagano.
 It used a total of 6,000 extras.
-Director Otomo explained: "The goal for me was to portray the humanity and drama of the characters within the fight scenes and action.
+Director Ōtomo explained: "The goal for me was to portray the humanity and drama of the characters within the fight scenes and action.
 "The action sequences weren't just action, but rather an important factor in portraying the characters.
 That is why the main cast, including Takeru, performed almost all of the action sequences without stunt doubles."
 He added: "I always take acting scenes in one sequence without cuts, and the action scenes in this film were basically shot with the same approach."
 The director added that while it might be "difficult" for his cast to do the stunts themselves he felt it made the action scenes "more emotional" as a result.

 Takeru Satoh has portrayed the character of Kenshin Himura since 2012, and has been doing all his own stunts since he first took on the role.
 Kenshin is an expert in "Hiten Mitsurugi-ryu," a sword technique that allows the fighter to attack multiple assailants at once.
 And, keeping in line with the source material, Satoh is regularly put up against multiple actors that he has to fend off through a series of intricately detailed moves in all five films.
 Embodying his samurai character, Satoh reportedly spent weeks perfecting the sword fights with choreographers, going through the moves multiple times both in and out of costume in a studio before heading out on set.
 Kasumi Arimura expressed pressure about her work due to the expectations given to her further appearances in The Beginning as she only appeared in flashbacks in the previous movie as well as how different it is.
 In retrospect, she found it an interesting experience even if her role was smaller than other fellow actors.
 Among her favorite experiences involve her daily life with Kenshin as a married couple as the two work with a camp filled with plants.

 The theme song "Broken Heart of Gold" is performed by One Ok Rock.